SAHA RATING UPDATED THE WORLD CORPORATE GOVERNANCE INDEX

 Taiwan Province of China

-This year, we have researched 150 countries for our ‘World Coprate Governance Index 2017’ study.
+This year, we have researched 150 countries in our ‘World Coprate Governance Index 2021 study.

-Least number of countries in Group 4, highest number of countries in Group 3.
+The least number of countries are in Group 1 and Group 4, highest number of countries are in Group 2 and Group 3.

 Distribution of Countries in World Corporate Governance Index Groups:

 Percentage of Countries with and without a Stock Exchange:

 Number of Countries with and without a Corporate Governance Code:

 Number of Countries with and without a Corporate Governance Index:

 Number of Countries with and without a Capital Markets Board: